survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 On a package level, npm resolves to a file as below:

 1. Look up _package.json_ of the package.
 1. Get the contents of the `main` field.
-If it doesn't exist, default to _<package>/index.js_.
+If it doesn’t exist, default to _<package>/index.js_.
 1. Resolve to the `main` file.

 The general lookup algorithm respects an environment variable `NODE_PATH`.
 If you are using Unix, you can patch it through `NODE_PATH=./demo:$NODE_PATH`.
 The call can be included at the beginning of a _package.json_ scripts to tweak `NODE_PATH` temporarily.

 W> Installing global packages can lead to surprising behavior.
 If you have a package installed both globally and if a project happens to contain it, executing associated terminal command (say `webpack`) points to the version of the project.
-It doesn't work unless the global package exists.
+It doesn’t work unless the global package exists.
 Also note that `webpack` in npm script will call a local package if it exists and fallbacks to a global one otherwise.

 T> [app-module-path](https://www.npmjs.com/package/app-module-path) allows you adjust Node module lookup within JavaScript and this can be an alternative to patching `NODE_PATH`.